ronger4242/Recommendations-with-IBM/README.md

 ## V. Matrix Factorization <br/>
 Use SVD method to conduct matrix factorization and make article recommendations to the users on the IBM Watson Studio platform.<br/>

+## Licensing, Authors, Acknowledgements
+This project is licensed under the terms of the MIT license.
+Credits must be given to IBM for providing the original datasets of the info of articles and users.